Breeds

 Rumple is the first curly Beveren we rescued from another breeder’s fryer pen.

 These are purebred Beveren who show a recessive gene that is a throwback to the 1920’s when the Rex gene was introduced to Beveren as a coat option.
-We picked up Rumple from another breeder and are hoping to replicate her unusual wavy coat.
-Their fur is extremely soft like a Rex.
-We do not use them in our Beveren breeding program, but they make nice pets!
+This happened to many breeds at that time, before there were firm standards.
+We picked up Rumple from another breeder as a pet.
+Their fur is extremely soft like a Rex but with a wave.
+We do not breed for these but they do pop out from time to time.

 Weird Ones